Ben Richardson: Beasts of the Southern Wild

 Richardson met director Benh Zeitlin in Prague in 2004 and subsequently collaborated on the short film Glory at Sea in 2008.
 During pre-production on Beasts of the Southern Wild, Richardson shot a test reel which convinced the financiers to approve him as cinematographer for the film.

 Beasts of the Southern Wild debuted at the 2012 Sundance Film Festival where Richardson won the Excellence in Cinematography Award.
 For his work on the film he also won the Independent Spirit Award for Best Cinematography, and was nominated for multiple awards including a Camerimage award and a Satellite Award.

 Personal life

-Richardson had been a relationship with actress Anna Kendrick since 2014 after they met while filming Drinking Buddies.
-That relationship ended at an unknown date.
+Richardson was in a relationship with actress Anna Kendrick since 2014 until 2020 after they met while filming Drinking Buddies.